ixanza/tranquility/README.md

 9. Black Mage Armor
 10. Triss Armor Retextured
 11. Volkihar Knight - Vampire Armor

+## Serenity Plus

+Starting with the 2.4.0 version of Serenity, I've included a second profile called Serenity Plus, this includes some overhauls on top of requiem that I will not be including into Serenity as it modifies how base Requiem work.
+The aim of Serenity has always been to lure newer requiem players so they can understand the mechanics.
+Serenity Plus however things I add to my requiem experience to make it either harder or more fresh.
+This will flesh out more in the coming updates.

+For now Serenity Plus contains these additions on top of Serenity

+- Requiem - Craftable Items
+- Requiem - Destruction Spell Pack
+- Requiem - Enchantment Tweaks
+- Requiem - Enemy Regeneration Tweak
+- Requiem - Illusion Redone
+- Requiem - Immersive Divine Blessings
+- Requiem - Minor Arcana SSE
+- Requiem - Unarmed Combat Enhancer
+- The Actual Vampiric Thirst for SSE

 ## How to start up Serenity